Concepts

 RAG (Retrieval Augmented Generation) retrieves information.
 The agent still decides how to reason about it using whatever patterns it learned during training.

 RA²R (Reasoning Ability-Augmented Retrieval) retrieves reasoning abilities.
-A structured scaffold that governs how the agent thinks: what to focus on, what failure modes to block, and how to verify its own output.
+A structured injection that governs how the agent thinks: what to focus on, what failure modes to block, and how to verify its own output.

 Put simply: where RAG retrieves facts, RA²R retrieves ways of thinking. dynamically, based on the context of each query.